TryGhost/node-sqlite3/README.md

 See http://www.sqlite.org/threadsafe.html for more info.

 The author is aware that SQLite ships with an asynchronous interface.
-This interface however lacks the necessariy notification mechanism to alert the caller when the SQLite call has completed.
+This interface however lacks the necessary notification mechanism to alert the caller when the SQLite call has completed.
 In other words, to be able to support callbacks, we use the synchronous driver within a seperate thread.